 The Unified Planning Work Program describes in detail the transportation planning work to be done by the MPO staff and Huntsville Public Transit each fiscal year.
 The UPWP attaches a budget to specific work tasks necessary to accomplish and maintain the transportation planning process within the MPO study area.
 The main objective of the UPWP is the development of an integrated planning program that considers the planning activities of each modal group and coordinates these activities to produce a comprehensive transportation plan serving all segments of the population.
 The public has an opportunity to provide input in the development of the UPWP and make comments concerning the document during the Citizen Advisory Committee meetings and the MPO meetings.
 Meeting notices are provided at least 2 weeks in advance of the MPO meeting to news media, committee members, and interested groups and individuals.
-The draft and final UPWP as well as the meeting notices are posted on the MPO website.
-The draft UPWP is also available for review at the City of Huntsville Planning Division office, Madison County Courthouse public information desk, City of Madison Mayor's office, Town of Triana Mayor's office, and Town of Owens Cross Roads Mayor's office.
+The draft and final UPWP, amendments to the document, as well as the meeting notices, are posted on the MPO website.
+The draft UPWP is also available for review at the City of Huntsville Planning Division office and the Huntsville-Madison County Public Library Main Branch.
+MPO member jurisdictions will be provided with a flyer advertising the opportunity for public input in each jurisdiction's City Hall.
+If citizens request to review a hard copy of the plan, the MPO staff will make every effort to accommodate their request.
 The documents will also be available on the MPO's website.
-The public review and request for comments for the draft and final UPWP will be at least 2 weeks prior to a scheduled MPO meeting.
+Links to the documents for review on the MPO website will be shared via social media such as Facebook and Twitter.
+The public review and request for comments for the draft and final UPWP, and amendments to the document, will be at least 2 weeks prior to a scheduled MPO meeting.